CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 - open a browser and go to [OAuth Manager](https://otk-ifttt.tutorial.com/oauth/manager)
 - Login using *admin/password*
-- Find the client named 'IFTTT' and select *List Keys* and the right end of the row
+- Find the client named 'IFTTT' and select *List Keys* at the right end of the row
 - Click *Edit* in the opening dialog
 - Replace the callback URL *https://otk-ifttt.tutorial.com/oauth/v2/client/bcp?auth=done* with the value provided by IFTTT earlier
 - Click *Save*

 **4. Run the test**

-To run the endpoint test simply click the button **Begin test**.
+To run the endpoint test, simply click the button **Begin test**.
 If you configured everything as described, there should be no issues.
 This message should be displayed: **Success!
 All endpoint tests passed**

 **Connection test**

 Nothing else to do here then clicking *Begin test*.
 When you get redirected to your authorization servers page, use *admin/password* or *mr_ifttt/Mr_ift_@234pas$word* to login.
 This message should be displayed: **Connection tests successful.**

+## IFTTT Application

+working on it ...